BeeChains/xn--hackthe-oq74f/index.md

 ## hackthe🌈

 Way to go you finally made it!
 Here here lets [Handshake](https://handshake.org/) on the regular [NameBase](https://namebase.io/).
 Welcome to the other side...Now, You Are The Gold!
 Remember, YOU ARE THE ONE!
 - but you should see the [WebSecuritySpecialist/](http://admin.websecurityspecialist/) to continue.
-Over the rainbow...jammin [🌈raindrops/]( https://soundcloud.com/likewisdom/rainbowraindrops)!
+Over the rainbow...jammin this song [🌈raindrops/]( https://soundcloud.com/likewisdom/rainbowraindrops)!